codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 Once all all details are filled in, click the *Save* button.

-Now we will change the application in the production branch and commit/push the change to Git
+Now we will change the application in the production branch and commit/push the change to Git.

  {% include
 image.html